Scott Rice: New York Mets

-Invited to spring training by the New York Mets in 2013, Rice made the Mets' Opening Day roster, the first time he was named to an MLB roster after 480 appearances in 14 minor league seasons.
+On November 20, 2012, Rice signed a minor league contract with the New York Mets organization.
+Invited to spring training by the Mets in 2013, Rice made the team's Opening Day roster, the first time he was named to an MLB roster after 480 appearances in 14 minor league seasons.
 He made his MLB debut on April 1, 2013, striking out Nick Hundley and Cameron Maybin and retiring Will Venable on a ground out in one inning of work.
 Rice made 73 appearances, and recorded a 3.71 earned run average (ERA).

 After struggling through the start of 2014 season, pitching to a 5.93 ERA and 1.98 walks plus hits per inning pitched in 32 appearances, the Mets demoted Rice to the Las Vegas 51s of the PCL on June 23.
 He underwent elbow surgery in July to remove a bone spur.
+On October 31, Rice was removed from the 40-man roster and sent outright to Las Vegas.
+He subsequently rejected the assignment and elected free agency.

-The Mets removed Rice from the 40-man roster after the 2014 season, making him a free agent.
-Rice re-signed with the Mets on a minor league deal with an invite to spring training in December.
+Rice re-signed with the Mets on a minor league contract that included an invitation to spring training in December.